carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                   Having CP load it once avoids
                                                   loading it at the beginning of
                                                   every wavefront.
-     then       Dispatch Id                2      64 bit Dispatch ID of the (enable_sgpr_dispatch_id)         dispatch packet being
+     then       Dispatch Id                2      64-bit Dispatch ID of the (enable_sgpr_dispatch_id)         dispatch packet being
                                                   executed.
      then       Flat Scratch Init          2      This is 2 SGPRs: